Edric-Matwiejew/more_with_bash/README.md

 ___

-## 4. BASH Functions
+## 7. BASH Functions

 BASH functions allow the same piece of BASH code to be reused multiple times in a terminal session or script.
-They are also able to accept arguments as described in Section 4.
-Multiple BASH functions can be defined in the same script.

 ### BASH function syntax: